-For the three months ended December 31, 2014 and 2013 we recorded income tax expense of \$0.2 million and \$0.6 million, respectively.
+For the three and six months ended March 31, 2015 we recorded income tax expense of \$0.2 million and \$0.4 million, respectively.
+For the three and six month periods ended March 31, 2014 we recorded income tax expense of zero and \$0.6 million, respectively.

 The income tax provisions are based upon estimates of annual income, annual permanent differences and statutory tax rates in the various jurisdictions in which we operate, except that certain loss jurisdictions and discrete items are treated separately.
-During the quarter, the valuation allowance on deferred assets increased due to losses in the Netherlands partially offset due to income in China, resulting in no tax benefit being recognized on the losses in the Netherlands and no tax expense being recognized on the current quarter profit in China.
+During the quarter, the valuation allowance on deferred tax assets increased due to losses in the Netherlands partially offset due to income in China, resulting in no tax benefit being recognized on the losses in the Netherlands and United Kingdom and no tax expense being recognized on the current quarter profit in China and France.

 The Financial Accounting Standards requires that a valuation allowance be established when it is "more likely than not" that all or a portion of deferred tax assets will not be realized.
 A review of all available positive and negative evidence needs to be considered, including a company's performance, the market environment in which the company operates and the length of carryback and carryforward periods.
 According to those standards, it is difficult to conclude that a valuation allowance is not needed when the negative evidence includes cumulative losses in recent years.
 Therefore, cumulative losses weigh heavily in the overall assessment.
-Available tax planning strategies cause us to believe that it is more likely than not the deferred tax assets related to the United States tax jurisdiction will be realized despite cumulative losses there.
-As a result of the review, the Company continues to have a full valuation allowance on the deferred tax assets related to the Netherlands and China and a partial valuation allowance on the deferred tax assets in France.
+As a result of the merger with BTU, we determined that it is more likely than not than some of our U.S. federal deferred tax assets would not be realized, and recorded a partial valuation allowance in the U.S. In making this determination, we considered the cumulative losses in related to the Netherlands and China and a partial valuation allowance on the deferred tax assets related to the Netherlands and China and a partial valuation allowance on the deferred tax assets in France.
+A full valuation allowance has also been recorded for the United Kingdom as a result of the Merger.